minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-small-games.md

 ### A large jar in a basket

-I put some kibbles on the bottom of the basket and then I put a large jar on top as obstacle.
+I put some kibble on the bottom of the basket and then I put a large jar on top as obstacle.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABz1mIOfKz7V8OJf9iFnLlQa/aktivointi/minitehtavia/DS15125-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AAATKqIDmUW-8FWT9wkEwVPva/aktivointi/minitehtavia/DS15125.jpg)